I am an assistant professor at the University of Chicago Booth School of Business. I am interested in microeconomics and experimental economics.

 We study the design of approval rules when costly experimentation must be delegated to an agent with misaligned preferences.
-When the agent has the option of ending experimentation, we show that, in contrast to standard stopping problems, the optimal approval rule must be history-dependent.
-We characterize optimal rule and show that the approval threshold moves downward over the course of experimentation.
-The threshold in force at any time depends on the history only via the minimum of previous beliefs and the current belief.
-We find that private information qualitatively may change the optimal mechanism: an agent can choose a fast-track option in the form of an initially depressed approval threshold.
-On expiry of the fast track the threshold jumps up, introducing more stringent standards.
+When the agent has the option to end experimentation, we show that in contrast to standard stopping problems, the optimal approval rule must be history-dependent.
+We characterize the optimal rule and show the approval threshold moves downward over the course of experimentation.
+We find that private information may qualitatively change the optimal mechanism: an agent can choose a fast-track option in the form of an initially depressed approval threshold.
+On expiry of the fast track, the threshold jumps up, introducing more stringent standards.
 Our results provide a theoretical foundation for both the loosening of approval standards on longer experimentation paths and fast-track mechanisms.

 Economists have often studied how changing the auction format can change bidding strategies and be beneficial for the auctioneer.
 A specific aspect of auction design concerns information disclosure, in which the auctioneer can change the information available to bidders, thereby altering bidder behavior and possibly increasing the revenue an auction generates.
 We study common-value second-price auctions where bidders differ in the precision of their information (i.e., they are experts or non-experts) and compare two auction designs, Disclosure and Non-Disclosure.
 Under Disclosure in which bidders are told if their opponents are experts or not.
 The theory developed in a companion paper predicts that bidders should decrease their bids when facing an expert, so that Non-Disclosure generates higher revenue.
 Despite the presence of the winner's curse, we find experimental evidence that Non-Disclosure does generate higher revenue and achieves roughly 50% of the theoretical gains.
 Looking at individual bidding behavior, the higher revenue generated by non-disclosure appears to be due bidder behavior in line with that predicted by the theory.